This section explains about analog to digital controller (ADC) and position sensor offset calibration.

 In an inverter, signal conditioning for the current sensor introduces an offset voltage in the ADC input to measure both positive and negative current.
 This offset value is different for each target hardware because it depends on the tolerances of the components in the signal sensing and conditioning circuit.
 It is recommend that you measure the current sensor ADC offset for the target hardware.
 Current sensor ADC offset is represented in ADC counts that correspond to zero ampere current.

-See the example Run PMSM in Open-loop Control and Calibrate ADC Offset to manually
+See the example Run 3-Phase AC Motors in Open-Loop Control and Calibrate ADC Offset to manually

 measure the ADC offset value.
 In the Motor Control Blockset™ examples, update the measured value in the